-$$R' = R + F$$
+R' = R + F

-where F is the shaped reward term and R' is the new reward function.
+Where F is the shaped reward term and R' is the new reward function.
 In (De Moor, Gijsbrechts, & Boute, 2022), F is a feedback term from the existing policy.
 By using reward shaping, an important condition is policy invariance.
 Policy invariance means that reward shaping should not change the original desired goal.
 Interesting publications related to PBRS are (Wiewiora, Cottrell, & Elkan, 2003) and (Harutyunyan, Devlin, Vrancx, & Nowé, 2015), where different types of shaped reward functions are discussed.

 A completely new direction in reward function formulation is reward machines (RMs).
-The background of RMs comes from the question whether the reward function formulation should be a black-box for the Al agent or not (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018).
+The background of RMs comes from the question whether the reward function formulation should be a black-box for the AI agent or not (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018).
 As mentioned before, the reward is expressed as a single value in \mathbb{R}^1 .
-If the Al agent could have access to the structure of the reward function, it could help to create subproblems to increase the learning rate.
-RMs consist of pre-determined high-level states of the environment.
+If the AI agent could have access to the structure of the reward function, it could help to create subproblems to increase the learning rate.
+RMs consist of predetermined high-level states of the environment.
 The language used in RMs is Linear Temporal Logic (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018).
 An example of an RM is given in Figure 6.
 The goal is to collect a cup of coffee (c), and reach the office (o), while avoiding obstacles ().
 The corresponding reward machine can be seen on the right.
 It consists of four high-level states: u_0 no coffee, not on an object; u_1 Coffee, not on an object; u_2 on an object; u_3 in office with coffee.
-This level of abstraction can be useful for the Al agent during training.
-In (Icarte R. T., Klassen, Valenzano, & McIlraith, 2019) gave a formal language to the RMs, and extended RMs with shaped rewards.
-Follow up work and extensions are provided in (Icarte R. T., Klassen, Valenzano, & McIlraith, 2019) gave a formal language to the RMs, and extended RMs with shaped rewards.
-Follow up work and extensions are provided in (Icarte R. T., Klassen, Valenzano, & McIlraith, 2019).
+This level of abstraction can be useful for the AI agent during training.
+In (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018) also the algorithm Q-Learning for RMs is provided which explicitly uses the structure of the RM.
+(Camacho, Icarte, Klassen, Valenzano, & McIlraith, 2019) gave a formal language to the RMs, and extended RMs with shaped rewards.
+Follow up work and extensions are provided in (Icarte R. T., Klassen, Valenzano, & McIlraith, 2022).

-Figure 6 Example of a reward machine (adopted from (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018)).
+Figure 6 Example of a reward machine, adopted from (Icarte R. T., Klassen, Valenzano, & McIlraith, 2018).